Los Angeles Marriott Burbank Airport

 Despite significant and complex behavioral health conditions, living a happy, healthy, meaningful life is possible.
-This year’s Evidence-Based Practices Symposium focuses on the dissemination and implementation of effective practices designed to prevent incarceration and to support the journey beyond incarceration.
-The symposium will present key learning from implementation of these practices to help individuals live full lives surpassing the stigmatizing labels of mental illness, substance use, and past justice system involvement.
+This year’s Evidence-Based Practices Symposium focused on the dissemination and implementation of effective practices designed to prevent incarceration and to support the journey beyond incarceration.
+The symposium presented key learning from implementation of these practices to help individuals live full lives surpassing the stigmatizing labels of mental illness, substance use, and past justice system involvement.

-The symposium will include high-quality presentations relating to culturally responsive strategies that focus on the unique prevention needs of young children, adolescents, and transitional aged youth, as well as, justice-related diversion and reentry issues for adults.
-Presentations will focus on strategies and tools for the successful implementation of effective practices.
+The symposium included high-quality presentations relating to culturally responsive strategies that focus on the unique prevention needs of young children, adolescents, and transitional aged youth, as well as, justice-related diversion and reentry issues for adults.
+Presentations focused on strategies and tools for the successful implementation of effective practices.

-The goal is to provide a range of research that will address the continuum of evidence-based practices: This includes, effective, efficacious, promising, emerging, and community-defined practices.
+The goal was to provide a range of research that will address the continuum of evidence-based practices: This included, effective, efficacious, promising, emerging, and community-defined practices.